dkanada/beets-fetchartist/README.md

 ## Configuration

 The configuration is located in the fetchartist section.
+Only the `filename` option exists at the moment, which will determine the filename of the images.
+It will default to empty and use the artist names.

 ```sh
 fetchartist:
   filename: "poster"
 ```

-* filename: If set the value will be used as filename for the artist covers.
-  If it is empty, the artist's name will be used instead.
-Default: `""`

 ## Usage

+This plugin should be the same as any other plugin for beets when using a recent version.

 ```sh
 Usage: beet fetchartist [options]